This page exists for several purposes:

 First, the essential philosophy:

-Work under the assumption that you could be passing on the project to someone else very soon.
+Work under the assumption that you could be passing on the project to someone else very soon — or you could be maintaining it forever.

 I should be able to pass on any of my projects at a moment's notice, and not have to explain anything to anyone (because it's already documented), and not need to apologise to anyone (because it's already well-written and maintained).